vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

       * Internally, Tanzu Kubernetes Grid appends `localhost`, `127.0.0.1`, the values of `Cluster Pod CIDR` and `Cluster Service CIDR`, `.svc`, and `.svc.cluster.local` to the list that you enter in this field.

-      **Note**: If the Kubernetes cluster needs to communicate with external services and infrastructure endpoints in your Tanzu Kubernetes Grid environment, ensure that those endpoints are reachable by your proxies or add them to the `no-proxy` section.
+      > **Note** If the Kubernetes cluster needs to communicate with external services and infrastructure endpoints in your Tanzu Kubernetes Grid environment, ensure that those endpoints are reachable by your proxies or add them to the `no-proxy` section.
 Depending on your environment configuration, this may include, but is not limited to, your OIDC or LDAP server, Harbor, NSX-T, NSX Advanced Load Balancer.

         ![Kubernetes Network page for management cluster](img/tko-on-vsphere/44-Mgmt-cluster-9.png)